renaissance-publishing/renaissance/content/chapters/15-wealth-income-and-lifestyles.md

 When you wish to purchase an item (or service), compare its *cost level* to the highest *wealth level* at which you have a full wealth dot.

 - If the item's cost level is **more than 1 level lower** than the level of your highest full dot, then you acquire the item automatically.
 You don't need to barter for it or deplete a dot of wealth; the cost of the item is so tiny compared to your wealth and resources that we don't bother trying to track it.
-- If the item's cost level is **1 level lower** than your highest full dot, then you can acquire the item, but the cost of the item is high enough that we'll need to track the impact it has on your finances—that is, you'll need to either deplete a dot to pay for it or *barter* (see below).
+- If the item's cost level is **1 level lower** than your highest full dot, then you can acquire the item, but the cost of the item is high enough that we'll need to track the impact it has on your finances — that is, you'll need to either deplete a dot to pay for it or *barter* (see below).
 If you do barter, you gain a +20 bonus to checks related to bartering for the item.
 - If the item's cost level is **the same** as your highest full dot, then you must either deplete a dot or barter.
 - If the item's cost level is **1 level higher** than your highest full dot, then you must either deplete a dot to pay for it or barter; however, you suffer a -20 penalty while bartering.
 - If the item's cost level is **more than 1 level higher** than your highest full dot, then you can't purchase the item; it's simply beyond your means.
-- If you are **wealth level 0,** then you can't purchase items—you don't have any wealth, so you can't pay for anything.
+- If you are **wealth level 0,** then you can't purchase items — you don't have any wealth, so you can't pay for anything.

 These rules are summarized in the table below: